era-epoch/hex-chess/README.md

 # about this project

 This is a webapp written in Typescript (React+Redux) for playing the game of hex-chess.
 I intend to work on this when I have the time and motivation.

+# beginner's tips
+- bishops stay on their own colour tiles, each side has 1 bishop for each of the three colours of tile
+- knights will always move to a different coloured tile